acquia/blt/readme/phpstorm.md

 2. A set of PHPCS rules and associated configuration
 3. DrupalVM with Xdebug configuration

 Here is the recommended setup process for new projects in PHPStorm.
+Note that these instructions were written for PHPStorm 2018.1, and may need to be adjusted for other versions.

 ## Setting up inspections